dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 | api_name | string | The name of the service/API that was called |
 | resource | string | The resource type requested |

+Depending on the event, more fields may be available.
+It depends on the service.

 ### Platform Events

-Platform events are a boiled down version of REST events and are mapped to specific server operations.
-These operations are defined in the [[Swagger|https://github.com/wordnik/swagger-ui]] documentation for each service.
+Platform events are a boiled down version of REST events and are mapped to specific service operations.
+These operations are defined in the [Swagger](https://github.com/wordnik/swagger-ui) documentation for each service.

 Platform events are more general to application-level operations.
 If you're writing a client-side application, *these are the events you're looking for*.